jufb/jufb/README.md

 Here I am!

 I have been a technology enthusiast since childhood.
 In my fifteens, I published my first website during my technical high school in Data Processing.
-Since then, I have accumulated over than ten years of experience, as a software engineer and also as technical project leader.
+Since then, I have accumulated over ten years of experience as a software engineer and a technical project leader.

-My educational background is bachelor's degree in Computer Science, two graduate certificates in Software Engineering, and Project Management.
+My educational background is a bachelor's degree in Computer Science two graduate certificates in Software Engineering and Project Management.

 ### Languages that I know besides Portuguese and English: